Pijama Hombre Punto Largo

 Variety of Fabrics

-Now, organic cotton essentially has the same properties as inorganic cotton fibers; the difference lies mainly in its color, as well as in the process of obtaining it and the tremendous environmental limitations during its handling and treatment.
+Now, organic cotton essentially has the same properties as inorganic cotton fibers; the difference lies basically in its color, as well as in the process of obtaining it and the tremendous environmental limitations during its handling and treatment.
 Because organic cotton is grown without any synthetic additives or pesticides, and it is not genetically modified, it is sustainable and environmentally friendly.

 Eco-friendly Textiles

 Framed within this important idea of social responsibility, we also have Tencel, which is a brand of regenerated fibers made from wood pulp to produce cellulose-based fibers.
-This fiber uses renewable raw materials from sustainable forests where felled trees are replanted, as a policy that aims for high resource efficiency and minimal ecological impact as a goal.
+This fiber uses renewable raw materials from sustainable forests where the felled trees are replanted, as a policy that aims for high resource efficiency and minimal ecological impact as a goal.

 Other Fibers and Textiles